Website Analytics for Your Business

 Reports

-The Acquisition tab nestled under the Life cycle section indicates where your site traffic arrives from and allows you to compare metrics among visitors originating from different sources.
-For example, do users who visit your website from a link on social media tend to leave your site quicker than visitors who found your site from a Google Search?
+The Acquisition tab under the Life Cycle section tells where your visitors arrive from and allows you to compare metrics among visitors from different sources.
+For example, do visitors from links on social media tend to abandon your site quicker than visitors from Google Search?
+Do they convert into customers as frequently?

-The content nestled under the Engagement tab shares how visitors engage with your site including which pages they visit.
-These reports are especially insightful for conversion-oriented pages such as checkout pages, indicating if a significant number of users leave or “drop off” during a typical conversion funnel.
-For example, if many users reach a cart or checkout page but do not actually complete a purchase, it may point to a technical issue with your site or a deterring customer experience occurring prior to order completion.
+The Engagement tab shares how users interact with your site including which pages they visit.
+These reports are especially insightful for conversion-oriented pages such as checkout pages.
+For example, you may find many users are reaching a cart or checkout page, but not completing their purchase.
+If so, this may point to a technical issue with your site or a poor user experience occurring before order completion.

-Data within the User tab provides detailed insights about your user base including their demographics, interests, location and device type.
+Data within the User tab provides detailed insights about your visitors including their demographics, interests, location, and device type.
 While the information is neat in and of itself, consider its marketing applications:

 • Does this data match your impression of your typical customer base and their behaviors?

-• Is a certain audience segment underperforming on your website?
+• Is a certain audience segment underperforming on your site?
 Why might that be?

 • Are users from mobile devices engaging at a weaker level than other users, potentially due to a poor mobile experience?

-This section of Google Analytics lends itself to more advanced users who want to discover specific insights or test hypotheses.
-However, GA does provide several premade templates within its Template Gallery in order to aid users.
+The Explorations section of Google Analytics lends itself to more advanced users who want to discover specific insights or test hypotheses.
+However, GA does provide several premade templates within its Template Gallery to aid users.

 Advertising

-The advertising section of GA is admittedly a misnomer and may be renamed at some point.
-Whether or not your organization is actively advertising, this set of dashboards reports the conversion actions being tracked by your website, regardless their source.
+The Advertising section of Google Analytics is admittedly a misnomer and may be renamed at some point.
+Regardless if you’re actively advertising, these dashboards report the conversion actions tracked by your website.
 This data answers the most important question: so what?
-While it’s great to garner high amounts of site traffic and strong user engagement, your website needs to advance key KPIs of your business such as form submissions, subscriptions, and/or purchases.
+While it’s great to produce high amounts of site traffic and strong user engagement, your website needs to advance key goals of your business such as form submissions, subscriptions, or purchases.

-GA offers the ability to set up and track several goal types including if users arrive at a certain page such as a checkout confirmation page, if visitors stay on-site for a specified period of time, and if users complete specific actions while on-site such as playing a video or submitting a form.
-These conversions can then be integrated with advertising platforms such as Google Ads to provide ROI data specific to individual campaigns.
+GA allows you to set up and track several goal types including if users arrive at a certain page such as a checkout confirmation page, if visitors stay on-site for a specified time, and if users complete specific actions such as playing an embedded video or submitting a form.
+These conversions can then be integrated with advertising platforms like Google Ads to provide ROI data specific to individual campaigns.

 Summary

-Website analytics provides incredibly insightful information on website visitors as well as opportunities to optimize your website and your marketing initiatives.
-Ensure an analytics package is installed on your business’s website today and review high-level analytics data on a consistent basis.
-Many providers make this easy with configurable reports that can be emailed on a recurring basis.
+Website analytics provides incredibly insightful information on your site visitors and is an essential element in measuring your marketing results.
+Ensure an analytics package is installed on your site and review high-level data consistently.
+Configurable reports that can be emailed on a recurring basis are available natively in GA or connected platforms like Google’s Looker Studio.

 Taylor Brown